aikunyi/time_series_frequency/README.md

 Self-Supervised Contrastive Pre-Training For Time Series via Time-Frequency Consistency, in NIPS 2022, [[paper]](https://openreview.net/forum?id=OJ4mMfGKLN) <br>
 ## Discussion for Future Opportunities
 ### Leveraging New Orthogonal Transform Technology
+In future, it would be a promising direction to incorporate more new orthogonal transform technologies for deep learning in time series analysis, such as orthogonal polynomials, DCT, and FrFT.
 ### Combination of Fourier Transform with Deep Learning
+In future, combination of Fourier transform with deep learning deserves further investigating.
 ### Combination of Learning in the Time and Frequency Domain
+More time-frequency representation learning methods are required in the future.